lisael/first-ride-with-pony/async_map/capabilities-round-1.md

 Let me introduce viewpoint adaptation.
 It's a fairly complex name for a simple
-concept: the capabilities of an instance's field is the least common denominator of the permissions on the reference of the target and the permissions on the field, as seen from within an target.
+concept: the capabilities of an instance's field is the least common denominator of the permissions on the reference of the target and the permissions on the field, as seen from within the target.

 The default capability of a field is `ref`, which means "I need to be able to read and write to the object".
 So, as seen from the function, `_data` should be